GriffithUniLibrary/digital-tools-modular/content/workshop-prep.md

 nav: false
 ---

-{% include alert.html text="There are a few pieces of software to install before you start this workshop, so you can take part in the activities." align="center" color="primary" %}
+{% include alert.html text="There are a few pieces of software to install before you start this workshop, so you can take part in the activities." color="primary" %}

 {% capture installteams %}
 Microsoft Teams is a collaboration tool that provides chat, videoconference and file sharing.
 This workshop will be conducted using Teams.
 It is possible to run Teams inside a web browser but you will find it much more convenient to download the desktop application.